 6/20/2023 @ 11:30 a.m.

-CMOs in the Spotlight: Walmart, Unilever, e.l.f.
+CMOs in the Spotlight: Unilever and e.l.f.
 Beauty

-This morning, Walmart CMO William White, e.l.f.
+This morning, e.l.f.
 Beauty CMO Kory Marchisotto and Unilever Personal Care Global CMO Samir Singh shared the stage to discuss challenges, trends and opportunities facing today’s marketing professionals.

 Among the panelists, Unilever stood out for their cutting-edge marketing efforts – like tapping into the power of Fetch.
-Utilizing advanced technologies enables the powerhouse app to precisely target customers most likely to buy, driving meaningful connections with consumers.
-Walmart and e.l.f. also continue to push the boundaries of marketing innovation, reaffirming the strategic role of creativity in the months and years to come.
+Utilizing advanced technologies enables the powerhouse app to precisely target customers most likely to buy, driving meaningful connections with consumers. e.l.f. also continues to push the boundaries of marketing innovation, reaffirming the strategic role of creativity in the months and years to come.

 6/20/2023 @ 10:03 a.m.